sfajfer/Master-of-Gu/chapters/11-Combat.md

 Pick a killer move for which you have all the Gu and enough primeval essence for all activations.
 For every activation in the killer move over your **Activations** attribute, take 1 damage to your soul.
 The killer move activates, applying its effect.
 If the killer move has the [**Sustained**] keyword, you take 1 damage to your soul any time you activate a Gu while sustaining the killer move.

 ### Melee Attack
-Melee attacks made against a target incapable of moving automatically succeed.
+Melee attacks made against a target incapable of moving automatically hit.

 #### Weapon Attack
 Roll a **Close Combat** skill test against an enemy within your weapon's range.
 On a hit, deal the damage of the weapon, +1 damage for every 20 points you have in Strength.